doritlya1997/music-recommendation-system/Algorithms_backend.md

 1. Retrieve the user's mean vector from the VectorDB `users` index by user ID.
 2. Query the VectorDB `users` by similarity to the `current_user_mean_vector`.
-3. Get the top `k` most similar users.
+3. Get the top `k` of the most similar users.
 4. Select the liked tracks of those similar users from PostgreSQL, excluding already liked and disliked tracks of the current user.
 5. Show the recommendations.

 ### When the User Has No Liked Tracks

-To avoid showing an empty recommendation list, we select the most recent liked songs in the system by other users, effectively recommending "What's trending now."
+To avoid showing an empty recommendation list, we select the most recent songs liked by other users in the system, effectively recommending "What's trending now."

 ## Our Learning Curve

 Initially, the Track Similarity recommendation logic calculated the cosine distance of the user's vector (mean of favorite songs) against the entire tracks table.
-We used `Pandas` to load the tracks table for each request, which was memory-intensive and suboptimal for Heroku's limited resources.
+We used `Pandas` to load the tracks table from Postgres DB for each request, which was memory-intensive and suboptimal for Heroku's limited resources.

-The solution was to use Pinecone VectorDB, which allowed us to apply vector operations directly against the database without loading all data into memory.
+The solution was Pinecone VectorDB, which allowed us to apply vector operations directly against the database without loading all data into memory.
 This was the right choice for handling large-scale vector operations efficiently.